Fort Mims State Historic Site

 Alabama is a fascinating state that offers an

-array of heritage destinations.
+array of historical destinations.
 From Native

 American and colonial history to the eras of